-1. Speed Limit for Vehicles on Roads Within Rocky Ridge.
+1. Speed Limit for Vehicles On Roads Within Rocky Ridge.

 The maximum speed limit for vehicles using the private roads within Rocky Ridge is no greater than 15 miles an hour in the upper areas of the Development and no greater than 25 mph on the entrance grade to the Development from North Lake Boulevard.
 Regardless of these speed limits, vehicles should never be operated at speeds that exceed what is safe for the conditions.
 In snowy or icy conditions, the access grade from North Lake Boulevard requires cautious driving, even for AWD/four-wheel drive vehicles.
-Particular caution should be applied when traveling downhill and navigating the right turn in the road shortly prior to the entrance gate.